Pagurus forbesii: Taxonomy

-This species was first described by the English zoologist Thomas Bell, writing in the publication A history of British Crustacea IV.
+This species was first described by the English zoologist Thomas Bell, writing in the publication, A history of British Crustacea IV.
 Although the year is usually given as 1846, the part of this publication concerned was actually published in the last week of 1845.
 The type locality was Falmouth in England.
 Later in 1846, the French zoologist Hippolyte Lucas described Pagurus sculptimanus from Oran, and this was later determined to be a synonym of P. forbesii.

 Description

-The genus Pagurus consist of around 170 species including 13 found in the eastern Atlantic Ocean.
+The genus Pagurus consists of around 170 species including 13 found in the eastern Atlantic Ocean.
 Of these 13, Pagurus forbesii and Pagurus cuanensis are distinctive in having long eyestalks, and the males have characteristic pleopods numbered 2 to 5 on the left.
 The carapace can grow to a length of about 8.5 mm.
 The right chela (claw) is hairy and somewhat granulated; the propodus (penultimate segment) has a depression on either side of a long ridge that extends onto the dactylus.
 The visible portions of this hermit crab are reddish yellow, with darker spotting being present on the abdomen.